10 Best Fall Vacations for Foliage Views, Fewer Crowds, and Stunning Scenery

 9. Maui, Hawaii

 Sure, brightly colored fall foliage is nice, but autumn is also the perfect time to head to beachy, tropical destinations.
-Maui was voted the top island in Hawaii by Travel + Leisure readers in the 2020 World’s Best Awards, and once you visit, you’ll see why.
+Maui was voted the top island in Hawaii by Travel + Leisure readers in the 2020 World's Best Awards, and once you visit, you'll see why.
 Here, you can lounge on beautiful beaches, go hiking in a rain forest, or just relax at one of the many stunning resorts on this island.
 Adults-only Hotel Wailea is perfect for a romantic getaway, while Montage Kapalua Bay offers Paintbox, a program for kids ages five to 12.
-This summer, Hawaii required all visitors to quarantine upon arrival, but soon, visitors may be able to avoid that if they show proof of a negative coronavirus test.
+Fully vaccinated U.S. travelers currently do not have to quarantine or test for COVID-19 prior to arrival.

 Escape cooler autumn temperatures for sunny Bermuda this fall.
-Bermuda reopened for international travel in July, and visitors have to follow a number of health and safety protocols, including showing a negative COVID-19 test taken up to one week before departure.
-Bars and restaurants have reopened, and beaches have physical distancing measures in place, so you can enjoy the island’s popular pink-sand beaches in peace.
+Bermuda reopened for international travel last summer, and visitors have to follow a number of health and safety protocols, including showing a negative COVID-19 PCR test taken prior to arrival (for full guidelines, visit the Bermuda tourism website).
+Bars and restaurants have reopened, and hotels have extensive health and safety measures in place, so you can enjoy the island's popular pink-sand beaches in peace.
 The Loren and the Hamilton Princess are among the popular luxury accommodations on the island.